tbissell/dotfiles/.vim/README.md

     <C-x> <C-o>

-### Powerline
+### Airline

-Powerline is a nice update to the status bar.
+Airline is a nice update to the status bar.
 Newer versions depend on a couple things that are sometimes not available.
 The first is that it requires built-in python support for 2.6+.
 Most installations at least have this available.